humanoid-colors/emacs-humanoid-themes/README.md

 This toggles the use of varying org agenda heights.

+* `spacemacs-theme-org-bold`:

+This toggles bold text for org headings.

 * `spacemacs-theme-org-height`:

 This toggles the use of varying org headings heights.